ShwetaJadhav32/PCOS-Subtype-Analysis/README.md

 # PCOS-Subtype-Analysis
-Dimensionality Reduction &amp; Clustering of PCOS Patients using PCA &amp; FAMD to identify biologically relevant subtypes
+Dimensionality Reduction & Clustering of PCOS Data using PCA & FAMD to identify biologically relevant subtypes